hawkv6/hawkeye/docs/design.md

 - **messaging**: The messaging package is responsible for client communication.
 It receives initial requests from clients, forwards them to the adapter for validation and conversion, and then passes them to the controller, which manages the session and triggers calculations.
 The package also ensures that the client receives up-to-date path results throughout the session.

 ## Cache Design

-The cache plays a crucial role in HawkEye's architecture by storing network data to enhance the efficiency and speed of path calculations.
-It serves as a temporary storage for various types of network information, ensuring that the system can quickly access and utilize this data when needed.
+The cache is a key component in HawkEye's architecture, storing network and service data to improve the efficiency and speed of path calculations.
+It acts as temporary storage for various types of network information, allowing the system to quickly access and use this data as needed.
+The cache receives its data from Jalapeno via JAGW and the Consul server API.

 ### Data Stored